JupiterSabre/Phase-2-Project-X-Hub-ZR/README.md

 -Where 2 image galleries live.
 Images are horizontally displayed, and scroll when hovered over, image that is focused on will expand a bit.

 (Curiosities)
-What will section 1 actually contain?
-DALL-E COMPONENT?
+Section 1 - A collection of past collaborators (will need a third json file for this?)

 Section 2
 Anonymous testimonials from past events, should be at least 200 words.
+All in iambic pentameter.
 Add 5 dummy testimonials.
 DONE

 (Conspire)
-Section 1 , email block to submit collab requests.
+Section 1 , email block to submit collab/programming requests.

-Seciton 2 , hook up chat gpt with hidden prompts that converts response to iambic pentameter, max 200 words in submissions. and is sent as a post to db.json in proper format
+Section 2 : Create a submission form for tesimonials in curiosities page.
+DONE Hook up chat gpt with hidden prompts that converts response to iambic pentameter, max 200 words in submissions. and is sent as a post to db.json in proper format

 Make it all pretty please.